subhaadeep/attafi/README.md

 # Attafi - Wi-Fi Attack Automation Toolkit 🚀

-Attafi is an automated Wi-Fi penetration testing toolkit that simplifies the process of scanning networks, capturing handshakes, and attempting WPA/WPA2 password cracking using dictionary attacks.
+Attafi is a Python-based script designed to automate common Wi-Fi attack steps using the aircrack-ng toolkit.
+It simplifies tasks like monitor mode switching, scanning networks, capturing WPA handshakes, performing deauthentication attacks, and password cracking using rockyou.txt.

+> **Note**: This is not a standalone hacking tool.
+Attafi leverages existing tools (like `airodump-ng`, `aireplay-ng`, and `aircrack-ng`) via subprocess automation and does not perform low-level packet processing or injection natively.

 ![attafi](https://github.com/subhaadeep/share/blob/main/attafi.png)